tardis-sn/tardis/docs/workflow/continuous_integration.rst

   .. image:: images/variables.png

-After defining the variable, one can encrypt it using this lock symbol:
+After defining the variable, one could optionally encrypt it using this lock symbol:

   .. image:: images/lock.png